ibrahim85/Artificial_Neural_Networks/Guide_To_ANN.md

 With convolutional networks - the structure represents more of a

+---
+## Recurrent Neural Networks

+Think about how a human thinks - do you think a new thought every moment when trying to read or comprehend a situation?
+Quite the contrary; we comprehend what is going on in the moment based on the context of everything that has come before.

+Recurrent neural networks have backwards feedback loops.

+---
 ## Deep Neural Networks

 We've learned about Shallow Neural Networks, but what about Deep Neural Networks or *Deep Learning*?

+---
 ## Deep Convolutional Networks

 ## Recurrent Neural Networks